nolanlawson/sugar-pouch/README.md

 });
 ```

 **Warning!
 This is vaporware.
-I'm doing doc-driven development, so I'm writing the docs before I write any working code.
-Do not be tricked by this README into thinking that this is a working plugin!
-This warning will be removed when it's ready.**
+I'm doing doc-driven development, i.e. the docs before any working code.
+This warning will be removed when the plugin is ready.**

 API
 ---